shervinsuresh/Health-Care-in-a-box/README.md

 * Diagrams
   * Folder where the diagrams for the project are stored
 * Documentation
   * Contains the Project Handoff and other key Documents
+* Future Work
+ * Contains Future work broken down into individual parts